-You are passionate about rock climbing and at some point, became a frequent at the bouldering wall.
-You dream of sending complex bouldering projects that finish with a perfectly executed dyno.
-Despite your dedication to practice time on the wall and strength training in the gym, you seem to have reached a plateau.
+You are passionate about climbing and dream of sending yet more powerful sport climbs or boulders, but despite your dedicated climbing practice, supplemented by strength training in the gym, you seem to have reached a plateau.
 If only you could reach that next level.

 You are at the gym on a Saturday, feeling rested and ready to give 100% on the wall.
 You have been working hard in your training lately and cannot wait to see it pay off.
-Today you have decided to try some more difficult routes.
+Today you have decided to try some more difficult problems.
 A certain problem grabs your attention, and you get to work.
-Halfway through the climb, you find yourself distanced from the next handhold.
-You know that your only choice is to make a fast move towards it, letting your body move away from your solid footholds and relying on your reaching hand to keep you off the ground.
-At the count of three, you let go with your right hand and propel your body upward.
-To your dismay, your hand is flying off the wall just as quickly as it had latched onto the next hold.
-You are now back on the bouldering mat wondering what went wrong.
+Halfway through the climb, you find yourself too far from the next handhold to reach it statically.
+Your only choice is to move dynamically towards it, but to your dismay, you find yourself coming off the wall before your hand has had a chance to fully latch your target hold.
+Now you’re back on the mat wondering what went wrong.

-This article will provide boulderers the resources to make their training regimen more focused and effective for developing upper body power.
-By mimicking the physiological demands of bouldering, these exercises will prepare boulderers for dynamic movements and make them more confident on the wall.
+This article will provide boulderers and sport climbers the resources to make their training regimen more focused and effective for developing upper body power.
+By mimicking the physiological demands of bouldering, these exercises will prepare climbers for dynamic movements and make them more confident on the wall.

 Demands of Sport Climbing vs. Bouldering

 Due to the dynamic nature of bouldering, power elements should be incorporated into training to meet the demands of the sport.
-Keep in mind that this article is centered around bouldering and the exercises and dosing have been designed to accommodate relatively short duration climbs with powerful movements.
+Keep in mind that this article is centered around increasing bouldering strength (which can be valuable to sport climbers) and the exercises and dosing have been designed to accommodate relatively short duration climbs with powerful movements.
 Power is most utilized in bouldering situations that include two to three limit moves or moves at the limit of your ability level4.
-Power-endurance requires power to be sustained over longer periods such as on a bouldering problem or traverse with seven to ten difficult moves4.
-Sport climbers may benefit from power-oriented exercises but the decision to focus on short-duration power versus power-endurance or endurance will be determined by the style of climbing5.
-An emphasis on power would be appropriate to train for sport climbing routes that involve demanding crux moves but also have several good rest spots for recovery.
+Power-endurance requires power to be sustained over longer periods, roughly seven to ten difficult moves4.
+Sport climbers may benefit from power-oriented exercises but the decision to focus on short-duration power versus power-endurance or endurance will be determined by the style of climbing you’re trying to pursue5.
+An emphasis on power would be appropriate to train for sport climbers who climb on routes that involve demanding crux moves but also have several good rest spots for recovery.
 Power-endurance and endurance training are better suited for climbing routes that are of lower intensity but longer in duration between rest points5.
 Your training style should reflect your climbing preferences and relative physiological and performance deficits.
 This article contains exercises mostly focused on power with some crossover into power-endurance training.

 It is also important to note that the best results often come from periodized training, meaning the emphasis of exercises is systematically changed throughout a training period5.
 This training method helps to minimize training plateaus and risk of injury5.
 For this reason, even if your style of climbing is power-oriented, it would not be the smartest decision to intensely train power year-round.